asaez97/Kybernetika_Mop_TAN/README.md

 ## Packages needed for running the code

-The R packages needed for running the toy example could be downloaded using Cran Repository.
+The R packages needed for running the code could be downloaded using Cran Repository.
 Using the following R commands to install the
 packages: